acidanthera/VoodooPS2/README.md

 I have tried to make the initial commit of this code reasonably close to the sources which I downloaded from the link mentioned above.
 That way it should be easy to see the progression forward.
 The commits after that are a different story.
 There is the occasional gratuitous change that I made while reviewing and attempting to understand the code.
 That's what you get from a guy that is working for free.

 Please note that I'm only testing this on my HP ProBook 4530s.
 Although it should work fine on other laptops with a Synaptics Trackpad, I haven't tested it on anything but my computer.
 By the way, the HP ProBook's trackpad reports version 7.5.
 Related to this is the fact that I haven't tested the "mouse only" part of this driver (ie. VoodooPS2Mouse.kext).
-I don't have a desktop hack at this point, and even if I did, I don't have any desktop computers with PS2 ports.
+I don't have a desktop hack at this point, and even if I did, I don't have any desktop computers with PS/2 ports.

-Also, there is a Pref Pane in here, and perhaps at one time it worked.
+Also, there is a Preference Pane in here, and perhaps at one time it worked.
 I haven't tested it.
 Not at all.
 It builds and that is all I know.
 At some point, I will take a look at that, and perhaps add some features or at least make it work.

 Documentation on the Synaptics hardware can be obtained (at least at the time I write this) from the Synaptics website: